 How much time is involved?
 What is the full commitment?

 Expect Fellowship workshops to require approximately 4-5 days commitment over the first year.
 Fellows will also collaborate on lab initiatives, for which the time commitment and frequency of meetings will vary, e.g. currently some groups have a call every week or two, while others meet monthly or less frequently.
 There may be additional EFL events and as part of the orientation process, Fellows are required to attend a 1.5 hour webinar and a three-day EFL Leadership Bootcamp.
 Fellowship membership is not transferable.

 How has EFL built diversity into the program?

-How will the selection of Fellows be made?
+How is the selection of Fellows made?

 Applications will be reviewed by a subset of the EFL support team, with input from the Steering Committee and EFL Fellows.
 Selection of Fellows is based on the merit of each potential applicant as compared to the selection criteria, while ensuring that the Energy Futures Lab Fellowship as a whole reflects a broad diversity of actors and voices that play a vital role in the future of Alberta’s energy system.

 Intrapreneurs are change agents who work from inside organizations to develop entrepreneurial solutions that change the nature of their organizations.
 Systempreneurs mobilize resources and gather stakeholders to innovate and discover solutions to wicked system-level challenges.
 They drive system-level change by being connectors and master collaborators.